SindieCastro/Kickstarter-analysis/Readme_challange 1.md

 ### Background

-The client asked this data analyst to provide insight into kickstarting a fundraising campaign.
+The client askeded for insight into kickstarting a fundraising campaign.
 Her goal is to fund a play she wrote called *Fever*.
 The client’s estimated raising amount is over $10,000 to cover sets, costumes, props, makeup, lighting, rehearsal space, advertising, programs, and actors.

 ### Purpose